 4. Get a hair and make-up trial.

-While you can save a bit of money by doing your own hair and make-up, it will make a huge difference to your engagement photos if you get it done by a professional.
+While you can save a bit of money by doing your own hair and make-up, it will make a huge difference to your pre-wedding shoot photos if you get it done by a professional.
 Your finished images will look a more polished and eye-catching.
 If possible, book the studio that will be doing your wedding make-up and hair, so that you can get an idea of how you will look in your wedding photos.

-Typically, girls will do a trial in the morning, and meet me in the afternoon for their engagement session.
+Typically, girls will do a trial in the morning, and meet me in the afternoon for their pre-wedding shoot.

 5. Overcast or sunny?

 The popular belief is that overcast weather results in “better” photos – whatever that means.
 As a wedding photographer, I have to be able to create beautiful images in any conditions at all times of day.

-What I’ve learned from over 10 years of photographing weddings is that overcast and sunny days aren’t necessarily “better” or “worse” for photos – just different.
+What I’ve learned from over 10 years of photographing weddings in Sydney is that overcast and sunny days aren’t necessarily “better” or “worse” for photos – just different.
 Overcast/cloudy days are good because you can get moody, dramatic skies, and an evenly lit scene.
 However, because everything is lit evenly it is harder to direct the viewer to the subject (i.e. the couple).
 I typically bring additional lighting to add some pop and interest to the image.

 Sunny days, on the other hand, can produce very dynamic, interesting engagement shoot photos because of the sun bouncing off surfaces, creating shadows, and creating unusual patterns of light.
 A lot of photographers will run for the nearest shady area on a sunny day, but I’ve learned to embrace the sun over the years.

 I absolutely love shooting at night, especially in the city.
 The streets shimmer with neon and tungsten, casting interesting colours in every direction.
-Consider having your engagement session at night for intimate, colourful and eye-catching photos.
+Consider having your pre-wedding shoot at night for intimate, colourful and eye-catching photos.

-If you take some time to choose what to wear, your shoot location, and time of day, I assure you that you’ll get beautiful, post-worthy engagement photos that you’ll be proud to show to the world.
+If you take some time to choose what to wear, your shoot location, and time of day, I assure you that you’ll get beautiful, post-worthy pre-wedding shoot photos that you’ll be proud to show to the world.